 - Social media like Kuku (sort of like Facebook) is a popular resource for socializing and self-expression

 - Couples outfits are popular for young lovers

 - Karaoke is a popular bonding activity for all ages, but especially for males

 - Celebrities as spokespeople for popular brands is still a very effective marketing tool

 - shopping malls are curated experiences with different floors of retailers catering to different age groups and life-stages (e.g. high school, college age, young professionals)

 Fun tidbits?
 I hope so.
 Learn something new: betcha did.
-Almost like you’ve been there, huh? 😉 Well, fortunately I have: and have done the fieldwork / got the T-Shirt.
+Almost like you’ve been there, huh? 😉 Well, fortunately I have: and have done the fieldwork / got the T-Shirt, the only thing I completely loved was how the teachers use digital portfolio for kids in their classrooms which for them is an easier way to keep track of their work.
 But it’s starting to get holes, so hopefully I can find my way back to the Jack Jones store in Shanghai sometime soon.
 In the meantime, I will wear my perspective instead.

 - Macroforces And Changes In Global Consumer Culture Part 1: Mass Urbanization (thebrandsherpa.wordpress.com)